rosehgal/k8s-In-30Mins/README.md

 nginx   1/1     Running   0          43s
 root@vagrant:/home/vagrant/kubedata#
 ```
+Use : ` kubectl get pods` to get the list of all Pods.

 1. Running command into container, running inside Pod. `kubectl exec -it <pod_name> -c <container_name> -- <command>`
     ```